 There are a lot more thing you can do with Composer and it’s wonderful.
 I highly advise that you guys use and stop wasting time on managing packages yourself.

 concrete5 so easily with composer.
 Please, follow the following steps to install it via

 - Open your terminal and go to your

 composerglobally.
 If you don’t, please visit here.
 Run the following commands-

-# Run the following command to download core files $ composer create-project concrete5/composer:8.x-dev MySite # Go to your project directory $ cd MySite # Use the concrete5 CLI tool to run the c5 install from the public directory $ ./concrete/bin/concrete5 c5:install -i
+# Run the following command to create concrete5 project with latest stable version composer create-project concrete5/composer MySite # But, if you want to install with the develop branch latest, run the following one composer create-project concrete5/composer:8.x-dev MySite # Go to your project directory $ cd MySite # Use the concrete5 CLI tool to run the c5 install from the public directory $ ./concrete/bin/concrete5 c5:install -i

 After running the above install command you’ll be asked to enter your installation credentials as the following screenshot.